 I recently wrote that there is value in learning to stay clear and firm in setting limits for children.
 When we realize that the ‘wall’ is a good metaphor for staying steady and strong, unyielding to pressure and words, then we can begin to teach children how reality tends to work, and thus prepare them better for life.
-However, I received several emails from readers emphasizing this question: “Okay Dr. Cale, I want to be firm and strong, but how do you set limits…like a wall?
+However, I received several emails from readers emphasizing this question: “Okay Dr. Cale, I want to be firm, but how do you set limits…like a wall?
 I set up rules, write them down, and the kids just ignore the limits stated in the rules.
 Help!”

 We don’t enforce limits with rules.
 We need more.

 Too often I hear from very well-intended parents who set up elaborate behavior plans integrated into a more elaborate set of rules.
 Generally, this is a waste of time for three reasons.

 Too much complexity and reliance upon too many words.

 There is often too much complexity in rules, and writing them down just amplifies the idea that all those words will change behavior.
 It doesn’t.
 Words alone are rarely effective at changing or managing behavior.
 Spewing out lots of words does create the illusion that we are doing something, but the futility of all those words usually becomes self-evident.

 It’s not that rules aren’t beneficial, as they are.
 We just need to keep them simple, and clear.
 Stick to what is important, and keep the wording simple.
 Focus on the basics that maintain good, healthy habits.